9 Proven Strategies to Boost Sales in Your Organisation

 By getting in touch with leads within an hour, sales reps are seven times more likely to have meaningful conversations than those who wait longer.
 The shorter the time, the better.
 According to Lead Response Management, sales professionals are 100x more likely to successfully contact a lead, and 21x more likely to qualify that lead if they respond within 5 minutes.

 The conclusion?
 Don’t wait too long before you get in touch.
-Potential customers seem to be more willing to do business with you if you answer their initial inquiry almost immediately.
+Potential customers seem to be more willing to do business with you if you answer their initial inquiries almost immediately.
 The more you make them wait, the faster they lose their interest.

 #3 Be prepared for meaningful conversations